charleslaw/trello-clone-api/README.md

     psql -U trelloadmin --password trello

-It did not work for me on Linux, I had to change a line in `/etc/postgresql/12/main/pg_hba.conf` to allow password authentication
+For Linux, I had to make sure that postgres allowed for password authentication.
+For postgres 12, check `/etc/postgresql/12/main/pg_hba.conf` and change the following:

     # FROM:
     local   all             all                                     peer
     # TO:
     local   all             all                                     md5

-Then I restarted postgres using `sudo systemctl restart postgresql@12-main`
+and restart postgres using `sudo systemctl restart postgresql@12-main`

-Finally, open `src/config.js` and confirm the username, password, and database are all specified correctly in the config
+Regardless of OS, once logging into the server, open `src/config.js` and confirm the username, password, and database are all specified correctly in the config

     postgresql://trelloadmin:securePassword@localhost/trello

-### Migrate the DB
+## Migrate the DB

 Create a `.env` file in the **root** of this repo and specify the postgres information